petzval/btferret/UPDATE.md

 ### Version 22

 1. A Pico 2W can be programmed as a Bluetooth dongle for a Windows PC.
 Documentation in windows/README.

+### Version 23

+1. The btlib library and C code can run on a Pico 2W as a replacement for btstack.
+Documentation in picostack/README.
+So the same code can now run on Linux, Windows (with a Pico dongle), and on a stand-alone Pico.